Care for Symptoms of Fragile X Syndrome in Las Vegas and Henderson, NV

 It is possible to have the mutation that causes fragile X without any of the signs of the syndrome.
 This means that you could be a carrier of the fragile X syndrome.

-Receive a reliable diagnosis and caring treatment plan for fragile X syndrome in Las Vegas or Henderson, NV, from the neurologists at Dignity Health - St. Rose Dominican.
-Call 702.616.4900 or use our online Find a Doctor tool to find out more about the collaboration between Dignity Health - St. Rose Dominican and Stanford Hospital & Clinics.
+Receive a reliable diagnosis and caring treatment plan for fragile X syndrome in Las Vegas or Henderson, NV, from the neurologists at Dignity Health - St. Rose Dominican hospitals.
+Call (702) 616-4900 or use our online Find a Doctor tool.

 Fragile X syndrome is genetic disorder that comes from inheriting an abnormal (mutated) copy of a specific gene called FMR1 from either the mother or father.
 FMR1 is located on the X chromosome.
 The defective FMR1 gene impairs the ability of nerve cells to relay messages to and from the brain.